Tennis-Qualifier Van de Zandschulp tames Argentine battler to reach quarters | Sports-Games

 Dutch qualifier Botic van de Zandschulp continued his storybook march at the U.S. Open on Sunday by outlasting Argentine battler Diego Schwartzman 6-3 6-4 5-7 5-7 6-1 to reach his first Grand Slam quarter-final.
 After rolling through the opening two sets, the 25-year-old Dutchman had looked poised for smooth passage into the last eight but in the end needed five sets, five match points and four hours and 20 minutes to tame the 11th seed.

-Dutch qualifier Botic van de Zandschulp continued his storybook march at the U.S. Open on Sunday by outlasting Argentine battler Diego Schwartzman 6-3 6-4 5-7 5-7 6-1 to reach his first Grand Slam quarter-final.

-After rolling through the opening two sets, the 25-year-old Dutchman had looked poised for smooth passage into the last eight but in the end needed five sets, five match points and four hours and 20 minutes to tame the 11th seed.
 Van de Zandschulp, 117 in the world rankings, becomes just the third qualifier to reach the U.S. Open men's quarter-finals but could soon have company with German qualifiers Peter Gojowczyk and Oscar Otte looking to join him.
+"I think what I have done for me, it's amazing that I beat number 11 here, especially in a match like this," said Van de Zandschulp, who next faces second seed Daniil Medvedev.
+"For me, it was the first time in the big stadium.

+"The crowd was amazing here.
+"The next match is maybe going to be on Arthur Ashe, I think.
+It's going to be even more people there, so, yeah, I'm looking forward to it."

 After rallying from a set down in all six previous matches (three main draw, three qualifying), for the first time the Van de Zandschulp did not need to dig himself out of an early hole and looked ready to make quick work of the Argentine going up two-sets-to-love.
 But Schwartzman, who had not dropped a set getting into the fourth round, would not go so easily.
 He came off the ropes in the third set to get a key break at 6-5 and then held serve to extend the contest.